wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 Will you design new custom input fields or use recognizable, familiar patterns?
 Please don’t reinvent the web for something as essential as form fields.
 As Heydon Pickering explains in his talk [Get Your Priorities Straight](https://www.youtube.com/watch?v=ediHVy0869c): “Real people aren't looking to be delighted.
 People want to get the task done and get on with their lives".

 {: .example }
 For example: users recognize radio buttons as circles and checkboxes as squares.
-They know from experience they can choose one option from the radio buttons but multiple options from the checkboxes.
+They know from experience they can choose one option from the radio buttons and multiple options from the checkboxes.
 Also, the [keyboard interaction](https://webaim.org/techniques/keyboard/#testing) for radiobuttons and checkboxes differs from each other.

 Some field types are better avoided due to poor usability, such as multi-selects.
 Using date pickers?
 Check the experience for keyboard- or screen reader users.